LiamBender/my-weather-app/README.md

    ```console
    npm start
    ```
-   Since everything is installed and downloaded, in order to start the project you only have to follow step 7.
+   Since everything is installed and downloaded, in order to start the project you only have to follow the final step.